HB310 Alabama 2012 Session

 - Divorce, waiting period for final judgment when minor children, when domestic violence or child abuse, submission of family plan, rights of noncustodial parent, legislative intent for marriage reconciliation, Sec.
 30-2-8.1 am'd.

-This bill would require the party requesting a divorce to submit a family plan regarding any child born to the marriage.
+- Party requesting divorce must submit a family plan for any child born to the marriage.

 - Subjects